JayTG/Azure-Fundamentals/README.md

 Policy assignments are inherited by all child resources within that scope.
 If a policy is applied to a resource group, that policy is applied to all resources within that resource group.
 You can exclude a subscope from the policy assignment if there are specific child resources you need to be exempt from the policy assignment.

 ### Task 3.
 Review the evaluation results
 When a condition is evaluated against your existing resources, each resource is marked as compliant or noncompliant.
-You can review the noncompliant policy results and take any action that's needed.
+You can review the noncompliant policy results aFnd take any action that's needed.

 Policy evaluation happens about once per hour.
 If you make changes to your policy definition and create a policy assignment, that policy is evaluated over your resources within the hour.